 On certified question from federal district court, persuaded Washington Supreme Court that borrowers may not state a claim for damages under the Washington Deed of Trust Act (DTA) for a violation of the DTA in the absence of a completed trustee's sale of real property.
 181 Wash.2d 412, 334 P.3d 529 (2014)

 Volcan Group v.
 Omnipoint Communications, Inc.

-Successfully defended appeal from district court order dismissing multimillion claims based on discovery abuse and spoliation.
+Successfully defended appeal from district court order dismissing multimillion-dollar claims based on discovery abuse and spoliation.
 552 Fed.Appx.
-644 (9th Cir.
-2014)
+644 (9th Cir., 2014)

 Washington State Major League Baseball Public Facilities District v.
 Huber, Hunt & Nichols-Kiewit Constr.
 Co.

-Represented Safeco Field’s owner and tenant, the Seattle Mariners, in two appeals arising from dismissals of claims against contractor for latent defects in fireproofing coatings.
-In first appeal, persuaded Supreme Court that statute of limitations did not apply, as the action had been brought for the benefit of the State.
-165 Wash.2d 679,202 P.3d 924 (2009).
+Represented Safeco Field’s owner and its tenant, the Seattle Mariners, in two appeals arising from dismissals of claims against contractor for latent defects in fireproofing coatings.
+In first appeal, persuaded the Supreme Court that statute of limitations did not apply, as the action had been brought for the benefit of the State.
+165 Wash.2d 679, 202 P.3d 924 (2009).
 In second appeal, persuaded a unanimous Supreme Court that parties’ contract made statute of repose inapplicable.
 176 Wash.2d 502, 296 P.3d 821 (2013)

-Argued and won leading Ninth Circuit case involving arbitrability of claims under Seaman's Wage Act, as Ninth Circuit affirmed dismissal of putative class action based on contract requiring arbitration in the Philippines, seaman's home country.
+Argued and won leading 9th Circuit case involving arbitrability of claims under Seaman's Wage Act, as 9th Circuit affirmed dismissal of putative class action based on contract requiring arbitration in the Philippines, seaman's home country.
 583 F.3d 647 (9th Cir.
 2009)